Smrati8/BloomFilter-CountingBloomFilter-CodedBloomFilter/README.md

 ### •	fillBloomFilter():
 This method is driver function of the program.
 It functions in following three steps:

-*1) Firstly, it generates random number for all the sets that have been provided.*
+- *Firstly, it generates random number for all the sets that have been provided.*

-*2) Secondly, it encodes the bloom filter according to the binary code that is generated for the set.
+- *Secondly, it encodes the bloom filter according to the binary code that is generated for the set.
 If the value in the string is 1 then bloom filter is filled otherwise it is not filled.*

-*3) Lastly, it lookups the value of the random numbers that are generated and matches how many have their correct lookup found.
+- *Lastly, it lookups the value of the random numbers that are generated and matches how many have their correct lookup found.
 This is done by matching the binary code.*

 ### •	encode():
 This Encodes the values of set A values in the Bloom Filter.
 The values in counting bloom filter are filled counters, they are incrementing the values, denoting the element has been seen.